a-edwaar/SpotifySwiftUI/README.md

 # SpotifySwiftUI
-Replicating Spotify's Your Library view in SwiftUI
+Replicating Spotify's Your Library animation in SwiftUI